bosch-io/iot-things-examples/README.md

 #### [http-forwarder](http-forwarder/)

-This example shows a simple HTTP forwarder service implementation that pushes modifications of Things - managed with Bosch IoT Things - to an extern HTTP endpoint.
+This example shows a simple implementation of an HTTP forwarder service.
+It pushes modifications of things - managed with your service instance - to an external HTTP endpoint.

 ### Device related

 #### [hub-device-integration](hub-device-integration/)

-This example shows how integrate device telemetry data into things, of Bosch IoT Things, using the device connectivity of Bosch IoT Hub.
+This example shows how to integrate device telemetry data into things.
+Bosch IoT Things uses the device connectivity functionality provided by Bosch IoT Hub - another cloud service of the Bosch IoT Suite.

 #### [mini-device-integration](mini-device-integration/)

-This example shows how to create a minimal Java-based device integration application with our Things Client for Java.
+This example shows how to create a minimal device integration application in Java.
+It uses our things-client.

 #### [device-simulator](device-simulator/)

-This example implements a simple HTML/JavaScript web application which simulates a simple device.
-It mimics a mobile phone/tablet to send data to the Things cloud service.
+This example implements a simple Web application which simulates a device.
+It mimics a mobile phone/tablet to send data to the Things service.

-## Preparation for the Bosch IoT Things - Things Client
+## Setup your workspace to work with the things-client

 ### Maven Repository

-Some examples uses the [Bosch IoT Things - Things Client](https://things.eu-1.bosch-iot-suite.com/dokuwiki/doku.php?id=dev_guide:java_api:start).
-In order to be able to run the examples you should add following Maven-Repository to your Maven `settings.xml`.
+Some examples use the [Bosch IoT Things - Things Client](https://things.eu-1.bosch-iot-suite.com/dokuwiki/doku.php?id=dev_guide:java_api:start).
+In order to be able to run the examples you will need to add our repository to your Maven `settings.xml`.

 ```
    ..